 By the 32nd week, all five senses are in full working order.
-The fetus can see, taste, smell, feel and hear.
+Your baby can see, taste, smell, feel and hear.
 Hair continues to grow, though some babies will be born with much more than others.
 Weight gain slows down a bit, especially for women pregnant with multiples.
 Between weeks 32 and 40, multiple fetuses will steadily gain less weight than singlets.

-At this point, the nursery is nearing completion and all those honey-do projects are completed.
+At this point, the nursery is nearing completion and all those honey-do projects are hopefully getting finished up.
 The waiting game has begun.
-If parents have chosen to keep baby’s sex a secret, some friends and family members may start to guess the sex of baby based on abdomen size, how weight is distributed or the actions of dad in the coming weeks.
+If you have chosen to keep your baby’s sex a secret, friends and family members may start to guess the sex of baby based on the size and shape of your belly, how weight is distributed or even the actions of dad in the coming weeks.

 Water is a pregnant woman’s best friend.
 Not only does increasing water intake help to fight off constipation, but it can also keep preterm labor at bay.
 Dehydration is one of the main reasons why women start feeling stronger contractions.
 It is important to drink at least 64 ounces of water every day even though the size and location of the stomach can make this task difficult.